 HMRC Contact Number

-Calls cost 7p per minute, plus your operator’s access charge.
-This is a call forwarding service, you can also contact HMRC using the official number or by visiting their website here.
+Calls to 03 numbers are charged at your operator’s rate.
+This is the official number, you can also contact HMRC or find help by visiting their website here.

 Using this site you can find contact information for all departments of HM Revenue & Customs.
-We provide an independent call forwarding service.
-We are not associated with HMRC but will connect your call directly to a selected department.
+This website is an independent resource and is not associated with HMRC.

 Please select one of the following to find out more: